A veterinarian explains four possible causes of sudden weakness in your dog’s back legs, and what you must do.

 Dr. Benson says the prognosis here is poor.
 With wobbler syndrome, surgery is usually needed, in addition to anti-inflammatory drugs.

-“Petplan recently paid over $8,000 for a 9-year-old Standard Poodle who required advanced imaging (MRI) and surgery,” says Dr. Benson.
+A pet insurance plan may pay over $8,000 for a required advanced imaging (MRI) and surgery, according to Dr. Benson.

 Dr. Benson explains that hip and knee problems, such as cruciate ligament injury and hip dysplasia, can present with what appears to be sudden-onset weakness in a dog’s back legs.